Voters most battered by the economy still favor Obama

 It is a slim majority, but it suggests that on La Placita Avenue, in the surrounding streets and across the United States, the strivers outnumber the skeptics.

-(This version of the story has been corrected to fix headline to voters most battered by economy from voters in general)
+(This version of the story corrects the headline to voters most battered by economy from voters in general.)

 Editing by Prudence Crowther and Douglas Royalty